binkley/modern-java-practices/README.md

 ## Introduction

 Hi!
 I want you to have _awesome builds_ 🟢.
-If you're on a Java or a JVM project (Kotlin, Scala, Clojure, Groovy, JRuby, _et al_), this article is for you.
+If you're on a Java or a JVM project (Clojure, Groovy, JRuby, Kotlin, Scala, _et al_), this article is for you.

 This article's goal is to highlight and provide guidance for building modern Java/JVM projects with Gradle or Maven.
-The article focuses on Java, but most points apply to _any_ JVM language build (I use them for my personal Kotlin projects).
+The article focuses on Java, but most points apply to _any_ JVM language build (I use the demonstration builds for my personal projects).

 (See the wheel to the right?  _No, you do not need to be agile!_  This article is for _you_ regardless of how your project approaches software.
 The point is